Virginia Labor Laws Guide

 Virginia leave requirements

-The federal law clearly regulates which types of leave employers are required to provide, with no negative consequences for an employee upon their return to work.
+Federal law clearly regulates which types of leave employers must provide, and there are no negative consequences for employees upon their return to work.

-However, the types of leave included in the 2 categories are not predetermined by the federal law, as each state regulates them differently.
+However, the types of leave included in the 2 categories aren’t predetermined by the federal law, as each state regulates them differently.

 Let’s see how Virginia regulates leaves of absence.